Embedded database: Mimer SQL

 An embedded zero maintenance version of the proprietary Mimer SQL relational database server is available.
 It has a small footprint due to its modular design, full support for the SQL standard, and with ports to Windows, Linux, Automotive Grade Linux, Android, QNX, INTEGRITY, among others.

 MonetDB/e

 MonetDB/e is the embedded version of the open source MonetDB SQL column store engine.
 Available for C, C++, Java (JDBC) and Python.
 MonetDB License, based on MPL 2.0.
 The predecessor MonetDBLite (for R, Python and Java) is no longer maintained.
 It's replaced by MonetDB/e.

 MySQL Embedded Server Library

 The Embedded MySQL Server Library provides most of the features of regular MySQL as a linkable library that can be run in the context of a client process.
 After initialization, clients can use the same C API calls as when talking to a separate MySQL server but with less communication overhead and with no need for a separate database process.

 NexusDB

 NexusDB is the commercial successor to the FlashFiler database which is now open source.
 They can both be embedded in Delphi applications to create stand-alone executables with full database functionality.

+ObjectDB

+ObjectDB is an object database for Java, which can be used in either client-server mode or embedded (in process) mode.